32 Unsupervised Learning: Clustering

 dt <- dcast(dt, title ~ userId, value.var = "rating")

-y <- as.matrix(dt[,-1])
+movies <- as.matrix(dt[,-1])

-rownames(y) <- str_remove(dt$title, ": Episode") |> str_trunc(20)
+rownames(movies) <- str_remove(dt$title, ": Episode") |> str_trunc(20)

 Notice that if we compute distances directly from the original ratings, movies with generally high ratings will tend to be close to each other, as will movies with generally low ratings.
 However, this is not what we are actually interested in.
 Instead, we want to capture how ratings correlate across users for the 263 different users.
 To achieve this, we center the ratings for each movie by removing the movie effect:

-y <- y - rowMeans(y, na.rm = TRUE)
+movies <- movies - rowMeans(movies, na.rm = TRUE)

 As described in Chapter 24, many of the entries are missing because not every user rates every movie, so we use the argument na.rm = TRUE.
+With the centered data, we can now cluster movies based on their rating patterns.

-d <- dist(y)
+d <- dist(movies)

 The dist function automatically accounts for missing values and standardizes the distance measurements, ensuring that the computed distance between two movies does not depend on the number of ratings available.

 With the distance between each pair of movies computed, we need an algorithm to define groups, based on these distances.
 Hierarchical clustering starts by defining each observation as a separate group, then the two closest groups are joined into new groups.
 We then continue joining the closest groups into new groups iteratively until there is just one group including all the observations.
-The hclust function implements this algorithm and takes a distance as input.

 h <- hclust(d)